Hybrid-RACA: Hybrid Retrieval-Augmented Composition Assistance for Real-time Text Prediction: Experiments

-\item \textbf{Vanilla OPT}: a vanilla client OPT model for text prediction without additional memory or assistance from the cloud. \item \textbf{RAG}: a hybrid setup of the original RAG approach with our framework.
-In this setting, we retrieve and feed the full retrieved text to the client model without compression.
-Note that this only works if the documents are sufficiently short to fit in the limited input context of the client model. \item \textbf{HybridRAG without finetuning (HybridRAG w/o FT)} and \textbf{HybridRAG FT}: To assess the efficacy of our instruction-tuned client model, we examine two variants of the client model, one without finetuning and one finetuned to use the memory to predict the original remaining text. \end{itemize}
+\textit{Vanilla OPT} - A vanilla client model for text prediction without additional memory from the cloud.

+\textit{Hybrid-RAG} - The RAG approach \citep{lewis2020retrieval} can be turned into a hybrid setup with our system.
+In this setting, we retrieve and feed the full retrieved text to the client model.\footnote{This only works if the documents are sufficiently short to fit in the limited input context of the client model.}

-When evaluating the baseline models, we ensure a fair comparison by regenerating references for each baseline, based on the memory used by that baseline.
-Specifically, for the Vanilla OPT baseline, references are generated with LLM without additional memory.
-For RAG, references are generated with full text.
+\textit{Hybrid-RACA w/o FT} and \textit{Hybrid-RACA FT} - To assess the efficacy of our instruction-tuned client model, we examine two variants of the client model, one without finetuning (Hybrid-RACA w/o FT) and one finetuned to use the memory to predict the original remaining text (Hybrid-RACA FT).